Oops and Daisies

 The last night we had to pack, a friend came over to help… and we took some time for some pizza and wine.
 Because giving yourself permission to take a break is necessary too.

 Through it all, there were some days that I found myself pacing, wondering what it was I should do next.
 Overwhelmed with phone calls and decisions (and a huge floor debacle), my anxiety skyrocketed.
-I considered asking for help, but thoughts like, “I know others are just as busy too” and “I don’t want to be a burden” ran through my head.
+I considered asking for help, but thoughts like, “I know others are just as busy, too” and “I don’t want to be a burden” ran through my head.
 Plus, if I’m being honest with myself, there was also the thought of “I should be able to do this.
 I should be able to figure it out.”

 But sometimes you just need to stop “should”ing yourself.
 In fact, I’d argue, stop with the shoulds all together.
 “Should” isn’t an encouraging word at all.
 It makes you feel… well, like, you’re not enough.
-Clearly that feeling is something I’m working on…. and I know I’m not alone in feeling that way.
+Clearly that feeling is something I’m working on, and I know I’m not alone in feeling that way.

 You are worthyIn turn, I’ve come to realize it’s a whole lot easier to accept help than it is to ask for it.
 But heck, even accepting it can be hard.
-But would I have asked for help had it not been offered?
+But, would I have asked for help had it not been offered?
 I don’t know… but I do know that I needed help, and I was lucky enough to have people reach out.

 So when you’re feeling overwhelmed, take a deep breath… and give yourself permission to ask or receive help.

-Because, please, listen to me.
 You are worthy.
 You are loved.
 You are important, and valuable.
 You, yes you, matter.

 The more that you accept that you are worthy of receiving help?
 The easier it will be to not only accept that help, but ask for it too.

-As for us and our house?
-We moved out of our apartment… but the house isn’t ready for kids to live in yet.
-(We still have no floors!)
 So while my husband and crazy Kafka the bulldog camp out at the house, my kids and I are staying at my parents in the city.
 I’m much less anxious now — being done with packing seems to have helped with that — but you can bet I’m hankering to get settled and back into a routine.
 In the meantime though, I’m going to give myself permission, and the space, to ask for help when I need it again.

 Can you relate?
 How have you handled asking for help in the past?
 I’d love to hear from you on how you deal with juggling work, life, and home renovations — and everything in between!